No guarantees Bruno Fernandes will join Man Utd as Jorge Mendes reveals Sporting have spoken with other clubs | Goal.com

 “Something will happen but I am not sure if now or at the end of the season.”

-Mendes is acting as an intermediary between Sporting and Manchester United regarding Fernandes but his words have cast doubt over United’s ability to get the deal wrapped up in a timely fashion.
+Mendes is acting as an intermediary between Sporting and United regarding Fernandes but his words have cast doubt over the Red Devils' ability to get the deal wrapped up in a timely fashion.

 Sporting had been confident that a deal would eventually be agreed, even in spite of United attempting to change the terms of the transfer late in the day.